Buyers Guides

-Modeling amps have effectively given the average musician the opportunity to own literally thousands of different (virtual) pedals and amplifiers, for the price of one solid state practice amp.
-Boss have cemented their reputation as one of the top manufacturers of modeling amps with their Katana line, but competitors pop up frequently to take their shots at the top spot – including competitors like Positive Grid.
+Modeling amps have effectively given the average musician the opportunity to own literally thousands of different (virtual) pedals and amplifiers, for the price of one solid-state practice amp.
+Boss have cemented their reputation as one of the top manufacturers of modeling amps with their Katana line, but competitors pop up frequently to take their shot at the top spot – including manufacturers like Positive Grid.

 Models & Prices